 1. Walt Disney World, Florida

 What to do: Not surprisingly, the holiday season is extremely busy at Walt Disney World, and crowds can be crazy.
 The theme parks, particularly the Magic Kingdom, can reach capacity on New Year’s Eve, which means they don’t let anyone else enter.
 It’s much better to avoid the parks altogether, and watch the fireworks from somewhere else.
 The best places to watch the midnight fireworks outside of the parks are the Boardwalk (where you can see the Epcot fireworks) and the beach at Disney’s Polynesian Village Resort (where you can see the Magic Kingdom fireworks.)
 Both sets of fireworks are spectacular, and include 360 degree fireworks, meaning there are fireworks going off all around you!
 If you want to access the Boardwalk or the Polyneisan Village Resort on New Year’s Eve, you will need to either be staying at the resort, or have a dining reservation; I would suggest The Yachtsman Steakhouse at Disney’s Yacht Club Resort (which also has access to the Boardwalk), the Flying Fish on the Boardwalk, or ‘Ohana at the Polynesian Village Resort.
+You can even watch a trial run of the fireworks on December 30th with smaller crowds; many people will watch this trial from Magic Kingdom, and then watch the real thing from one of the resorts as described after a nice dinner.

 Why kids will love it: Well…it’s Disney!
 The atmosphere will be extremely family-friendly with lots of other kids around, and plenty of entertainment geared towards younger guests.
 The fireworks are absolutely incredible, probably some of the best you’ll ever see; they even include fireworks in the shape of numbers to count down to midnight!